 The Perils of Private Mortgage Insurance

-On a conventionally-financed mortgage, you’ll only have to pay private mortgage insurance until you have 80 percent equity in the home.
+On a conventionally financed mortgage, you’ll only pay PMI until you reach 80% equity in the home.
 That can happen either because you pay down the principal or because home values rise in your area.
 Getting rid of PMI can take a little legwork on your part, but it’s usually worth your while based on the monthly savings alone.

-With FHA mortgages, however, you’re required to pay PMI for the life of the loan.
+With many FHA mortgages, however, you’re required to pay PMI for the life of the loan.
 So let’s say you pay that $63 per month for 30 years’ worth of mortgage payments.
-That’s about $22,680!
-To get out of it, you'll have to go through the refinancing process -- complete with new closing costs -- when you have 80 percent equity in your home.
+That’s about $22,680.
+To get out of PMI, you’d have to refinance to a conventional mortgage.

-Obviously, it's good to get rid of PMI when you can.
+It’s good to get rid of PMI when you can.
 But it’s even better to avoid it in the first place.
-And you can do that by buying a cheaper home so that you can make a 20 percent minimum down payment.
+A fairly straightforward way to do so is to purchase a cheaper home so you can swing the 20% down payment.

 More Time Needed to Build Equity

 Many first-time homebuyers are surprised at how long it can take to build equity in a home.
-Your first several years’ worth of mortgage payments mostly go towards paying interest.
-It takes a long time to pay down your principal so that you actually own more of your home.
+Your first several years’ worth of mortgage payments mostly go towards paying interest before you start even touching your principal

-If you plan to move within the next five years, think twice about buying a home with a low down payment.
+Additionally, if you plan to move within the next five years, think twice about buying a home with a low down payment.
 By the end of that period, it may wind up costing you to get out of your home.
-Plus, you’ll have no extra equity to use for a down payment on your next home.
+Plus, you’ll have built up a little equity to use for a down payment on your next home.

 Unaffordable Housing Costs

-If you can’t put aside at least 10 percent for your down payment, you may be jumping into a mortgage that will ultimately be unaffordable.
+If you can’t put aside at least 10% for your down payment, you may be jumping into a mortgage that will ultimately be unaffordable.
 If you can’t clear out enough money in your budget to save, buying a home is a risky move.

 Sure, your mortgage payments may be cheaper than your rent payments.
 But now you’ll also be on the hook for all the maintenance and other ongoing costs of the property, in addition to the upfront closing and moving costs of purchasing a home.

-But on the flip side, in some areas of the country, rent is much more expensive than owning a home.
-If that’s the case where you live, buying a home with a low down payment may make sense.
+On the flip side, in some areas of the country, rent is much more expensive than owning a home.
+If that’s the case where you live, buying a home with a low down payment may make more sense than renting.

 With rent costs super high, finding room in your budget to save a large down payment can be tough, if not impossible.
 If you get into a home that is a few hundred bucks a month cheaper than rent, you can save the extra money for emergencies.
 And once you have a good emergency fund, you can start throwing extra money at the mortgage principal.

-Ultimately, it’s up to you to do the math and figure out whether you should buy now or wait until you have a larger down payment.
-If you decide to opt for a low down payment mortgage, check out the above-listed program to get you there and understand the rules so you’re not surprised by the added costs or future payment requirements.
+Ultimately, it’s up to you to do the math and figure out whether you should buy with a lower down payment or wait until you have a larger chunk saved up.
+If you decide to opt for a low down payment mortgage, check out the above-listed programs to get you there and understand the rules so you’re not surprised by the added costs or future payment requirements.